The Amplituhedron BCFW Triangulation: Structure of BCFW Cells

 We define certain operations on matrices that let one manipulate subsets of the nonnegative Grassmannian.
 These definitions are close to those of Bao and He~\cite{bao2019m}.
 We then use them to define two embeddings from a given Grassmannian to a larger one that play a main role in this work.

 \begin{definition} First, we set up some convenient notation for indexing vectors and matrices.
 We use arbitrary \emph{index sets} $\K,\N \subset \mathbb{N} = \{1,2,3,\dots\}$ to index rows and columns.
 Thus, the space of matrices is $\Mat_{\K \times \N}$ rather than $\Mat_{k \times n}$ which stands for the special case where $N=[n]$ and $K=[k]$.
 Similarly, $\Gr_{k,\N}$ is the Grassmannian of $k$-dimensional vector spaces in $\R^\N$.
-These spaces are clearly equivalent to those with $n=|N|$, but they are more convenient for performing insertion operations.
-When working with general index sets, we write $i +_{N} 1$ for the next-largest element after $i \in N$, and similarly $i +_{N} 2$ and $i -_{N} 1$, etc. The ordering of the index set~$N$ is understood to be cyclic, so that $(\max N) +_N 1 = \min N$.
+These spaces are clearly equivalent to those with $n=[|N|]$, but they are more convenient for performing insertion operations.
+When working with general index sets, we write $i +_{N} 1$ for the next-largest element after $i \in N$, and similarly $i +_{N} 2$ and $i -_{N} 1$, etc. We denote the maximum and minimum indices in a set by $\smax{N}=\max N$ and $\smin{N}=\min N$.
+The ordering of the index set~$N$ is understood to be cyclic, so that $\smax {N} +_N 1 = \smin {N}$.
 If $N$ is clear from the context, then we write $i \pl 1$ and $i \mi 1$ to emphasize that these are successors and predecessors with respect to a general index set with circular ordering.
 The definitions of chord diagrams, domino matrices, and decorated permutations in~Section~\ref{sec::bcfw} naturally extend from $[n]$ to this setting.
 We usually denote by $M_j^l$ the $(j,l)$ entry of the matrix~$M$, by $M_J$ its restriction to rows indexed by~$J$, and $M^I$ for columns indexed~$I$.
 We often state and prove results for $[n]$ and then use their natural extension to general index sets. \end{definition}